 - Add oil, almond milk, eggs and almond extract.
 Process for 1 ½ minutes.
 Add the cornmeal/flour mixture and give it a few long pulses to combine.

 - Pour the batter into the prepared pan.
-Bake about 50-60 minutes, or until golden and firm to the touch, and a cake tester or toothpick comes out with just moist crumbs attached.
+Bake about 45-60 minutes, or until golden and firm to the touch.
+A cake tester or toothpick comes out with just moist crumbs attached.
+Timing depends on your ovens.

 - Cool for 10 minutes in the pan, then run a thin bladed knife around the inside edge of the pan.
 Release the spring, remove the bottom pan and parchment, and cool on a wire rack.
 Let cool completely.
-Serve as desired with powdered sugar, berries, whipped cream or just plain.
+Serve as desired with berries, whipped cream, whipped coconut milk or plain.

 The cake will hold for two days wrapped well and refrigerated.